nasa-petal/bidara/README.md

 ### Create a Discord Bot (to get API key)

-1. Go to Discord portal online
+1. Go to Discord portal online.
+(Link: https://discord.com/developers/docs/getting-started)
-2. Create a New Application
+2. Create a New Application by clicking on 'Create App' button.
+Give the new application a name.
-3. Go to Bot tab
+3. Go to Bot tab in the left pannel.
-4. Toggle SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT, make sure REQUIRES OAUTH2 CODE GRANT is off
+4. Toggle SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT, make sure REQUIRES OAUTH2 CODE GRANT is off.
+Save the changes.
 5. Reset Token to copy the API key
-6. Then go to OAuth2 --> URL Generator
+6. Then go to OAuth2 --> URL Generator (from the left pannel)
-7. Toggle Bot and choose permissions
+7. Choose permissions.
+Be sure to select the 'bot' permission.
-8. Paste the generated url in the browser
+8. Copy and paste the generated url in the browser
 10. Add the bot to the desired server.
 (You'll need to create this new server in the discord app)

 ### Run on AWS